-Disadvantages of shrink wrapping
+Disadvantages of shrink wrapping and packaging

 There are many types of heat shrink film, the more common ones are POF, OPS, PET, PE, PVC and other heat shrink wrap roll.